 *My physicians, and medical and drug researchers, who have kept me alive and functional through illnesses that only a few decades ago would have you reading my obituary rather than this scruffy little blog.

 *Each new day, regardless of old and new aches, pains and annoyances.

 *Being born in the United States of America, where everyone so born begins life having won the lottery.

 *The opportunity to influence children, to give them the chance to become more than they are.

 *The chance to read and grade their work, even research papers, which on a yearly basis, make me fear for the future of western civilization.
-They’ll figure it out when they go to college, and they’ll remember their old English teacher, hopefully, kindly.
+They’ll figure it out when they go to college or out into the world of work, and they’ll remember their old English teacher, hopefully, kindly.

 *The gift of music, and the opportunity to use it to inspire others, to bring a smile to their faces, and joy to their hearts.

-*The opportunity to live as God wants me to live.
+*The opportunity to try to live as God wants me to live.